Halloween Cake Pops

 If you overheat, the chocolate will get too thick and there is no saving it.
 Some blogs will tell you to add things like coconut oil, but I find that it’s best to just start over with dipping chocolate; stir more, and heat less.

-How far in advance can you make cake pops?
+How far in advance can you make cake balls before putting on the chocolate?

-You can store cake balls for 2-3 days in the refrigerator.
+You can store cake balls without the chocolate on them for 2-3 days in the refrigerator.
 If you freeze them with the sticks on, they can last for two months.
 However, be sure to seal them in an airtight container.

 When you are ready to decorate them, don’t thaw all the way.
 It’s easier to dip semi-frozen cake-pops in chocolate than ones that are dethawed.
 However, if the cake is too cold, it could crack the frosting.
 SO it’s better to let it mostly dethaw.
 The cake will dethaw the rest of the way, inside the chocolate coating, inside your refrigerator.